roskakori/chatmaid/README.md

 in the `/zone` chat.

-Chatmaid wipes the chat clean from "thank you" messages that should have gone to `local` or `/whisper`, brings out the trash from non English messages that should have gone to `/army` or `/squad`, dusts of redundant exclamation marks from overreacting players, polishes white space and tidies up a few other things in order to make your stay in `/zone` a little more cozy.
+Chatmaid wipes the chat clean from "thank you" messages that should have gone to `/local` or `/whisper`, brings out the garbage from non English messages that should have gone to `/army` or `/squad`, dusts of redundant exclamation marks from overreacting players, polishes white space and tidies up a few other things in order to make your stay in `/zone` a little more cozy.

 Nevertheless it leaves your room untouched so you can still party all you want with your mates in `/army` and `/squad`.